-Python Geophysical Modelling and Interpretation
+Python Geoscience Modelling and Interpretation

 PyGMI is developed at the Council for Geoscience (Geological Survey of South Africa).

 Routines for cutting, reprojecting and doing simple modifications to data.